khaoxkongz/learnhub-app/README.md

 - **Ant Design**: A design system and React UI library.
 - **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
 - **Vite**: A fast and modern build tool for modern web applications.
+- **TypeScript**: A statically typed superset of JavaScript that adds optional static typing to the language.

 ## Prerequisites